Yosimitso/WorkingForumBundle/README.md

 - Messages counting (user, forum, subforum) with last replies
 - Automatic pagination on thread list and thread
 - Allow or not the anonymous to read forums
+- Banning system
+- Database safety : no HTML stored, only markdown

 Setup